syang7081/server-authentication/README.md

 # Server Authentication - Certificate Pinning Enhancement
 ## Method
 Server certificate pinning and host name verification are widely used to authenticate remote servers by mobile and desktop applications.
 This technique requires that an application must contain the server certificate (or its intermediate/root certificate) or its public key hash when the application is released.
 When the server certificate expires or updated or revoked, certificate pinning will fail and therefore the application cannot trust the server, and is not allowed to continue to work unless a new version of the application is released.
-In order to make an application continue to work in such scenario, a new method is designed to authenticate the sever.
+In order to make an application continue to work in such scenario, a new method is designed to authenticate a sever by verifying the digital signature of a shared secret between a client and a server.
 The data flow of this method is described as follows:

 (1) The application starts a connection with the remote server through TLS or HTTPS or WebSocket, performs certificate pinning and host name verification during the TLS handshaking process, using a valid server certificate it contains,

-(2) after step (1) is finished successfully, the application creates a server authentication code, such as a UUID, and send this server authentication code to the server, together with the application instance ID.
+(2) after step (1) is finished successfully, the application creates a random server authentication code, such as a UUID, and send this server authentication code to the server, together with the application instance ID.
 The application instance ID should be unique.
 Client stores this pair of data into its secure storage.

 (3) The server receives the server authentication code and the application instance ID, and stores this pair of data into its secure storage, such as a database.
+At this point, a shared secret, the server authentication code, is established between the client and the server.

 (4) The client closes the connection with the remote server.